ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The machine (a.k.a. platform or system) on which the workflow will run.
 Currently supported platforms are listed on the `SRW App Wiki page <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 When running the SRW App on any ParellelWorks/NOAA Cloud system, use "NOAACLOUD" regardless of the underlying system (AWS, GCP, or Azure).
 When running the SRW App in a container, set ``MACHINE`` to "SINGULARITY" regardless of the underlying platform (including on NOAA Cloud systems).
 Valid values: ``"HERA"`` | ``"ORION"`` | ``"JET"`` | ``"CHEYENNE"`` | ``"GAEA"`` | ``"NOAACLOUD"`` | ``"STAMPEDE"`` | ``"ODIN"`` | ``"MACOS"`` | ``"LINUX"`` | ``"SINGULARITY"`` | ``"WCOSS2"``

 ``MACHINE_FILE``: (Default: "")
    Path to a configuration file with machine-specific settings.
-If none is provided, ``setup.sh`` will attempt to set the path to a configuration file for a supported platform.
+If none is provided, ``setup.py`` will attempt to set the path to a configuration file for a supported platform.

 ``ACCOUNT``: (Default: "project_name")
    The account under which users submit jobs to the queue on the specified ``MACHINE``.
 To determine an appropriate ``ACCOUNT`` field for `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, users may run the ``groups`` command, which will return a list of projects that the user has permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.
 On some systems, the ``saccount_params`` command will display additional account details.